GaborSuranyi/overwatch-sound-export/README.md

 ### 5. Run Python script.
 Run the main script.

+#### 5a.
+How?
+If you don't know too much about python, open up the attached run_extract.bat file with a text editor, and check if the path to python.exe is correct. (compare it to the place where you installed Python 2.7)
+Then, just run the bat file.
+It will launch the python script.

 It will check every exported file's header, and if it's wem format, converts it to ogg.
 Checks against a list of hashes to sort the sound files.